Clifford Cory: Other civic interests

 He was a founder member of the British Federation of Health and Holiday Resorts, an organisation to bring together all health spa and holiday towns to promote their business, campaign for mutually supportive legislation and extend the current summer holiday season.
 His St Ives constituency was already a holiday destination.
-St Ives town really began to open up to the outside world in 1877 when the Great Western Railway began running its Broad Gauge trains on the new branch line.
+St Ives town really began to open up to the outside world in 1877 when the Great Western Railway began running its broad-gauge trains on the new branch line.
 Not only did this increase accessibility to the rest of Cornwall for the town's residents but the railway quickly enabled St Ives to establish itself as a popular holiday destination by rail.
 The purposes of the British Federation of Health and Holiday Resorts were clearly a constituency vested interest for its MP.
-In later life Cory took an interest in animal welfare issues.
-He was a supporter of the Animal Defence and Anti-Vivisection Society and supported the main speakers at a meeting of the Society to protest against the grafting of sex glands from live monkeys into human beings held at Caxton Hall, London in 1928.
+In later life, Cory took an interest in animal-welfare issues.
+He was a supporter of the Animal Defence and Anti-Vivisection Society and supported the main speakers at a meeting of the Society to protest against the grafting of sex glands from live monkeys into human beings held at Caxton Hall, London, in 1928.

 Personal life

 In his personal life, Cory was a keen sportsman and particularly good polo player.
 His name is frequently mentioned in the sporting news of The Times newspaper for polo and in February 1909 he played for an England team against the French at the Cannes Season.
 He also appeared for the House of Commons team in various tournaments and for the famous Hurlingham Club, the headquarters of British polo.
 He was also fond of music.
-In 1895 he heard the 'Ton Pentre Temperance' brass band from the Rhondda Valley at the opening of the Colliery Library in Gelli and offered to provide financial assistance for them resulting in the band's change of name to ‘The Cory Band’.
+In 1895 he heard the "Ton Pentre Temperance" brass band from the Rhondda Valley at the opening of the Colliery Library in Gelli and offered to provide financial assistance for them resulting in the band's change of name to ‘The Cory Band’.
 The Cory claim to have been the first brass band to broadcast on the radio.
 Cory was clearly a very sociable man.
-He regularly attended balls, dances, concerts, film premieres, soirees, receptions, garden parties, formal luncheons or dinners or dinner parties – which he also liked to host, whether these were politically inspired, charity or philanthropic events or purely social occasions.
+He regularly attended balls, dances, concerts, film premieres, soirees, receptions, garden parties, formal luncheons, dinners, and dinner parties – which he also liked to host, whether these were politically-inspired, charity or philanthropic events, or purely social occasions.
 He was a regular contributor to numerous charitable causes.